 Know your time value (what you charge or earn per hour), and outsource low-value tasks.
 Keep track, measure and get better at what you do by focusing on results.
 Create your ‘To Do’ and ‘To Don’t’ lists.
 Assess and eliminate your time-wasters.

 List three to five things you want to accomplish.
 The list can be longer, but highlight the most important items you really want to get done.
-Be effective first and efficient second.
+Be an effective first and efficient second.
 Do first things first, and second things never, because the next most important item will move up when the first item is accomplished.”

 Daisy Jing is a YouTube vlogger and a young entrepreneur who founded and bootstrapped a now multi-million beauty product line named Banish.
 She is 28 years young with knowledge and experience in business and marketing.